Cross Country:33km in the Meribel Valley

 Meribel is an attractive chalet-style purpose-built ski resort situated right at the heart of the world’s largest ski area.

 The principal Meribel settlement is simply called Meribel and sprawls up a west-facing hillside from 1,400m to 1,750m.
 The key parts of Meribel proper, which are linked by a free shuttle bus service, are, in ascending order, Centre, Altitude 1600, Plateau de Morel and Belvedere.
-(Another separate group of buildings is clustered around the Altiport at 1,700m.)
 This is the place that most people think of when they talk about Meribel ski holidays and it is arguably the prettiest post-war purpose-built resort in Europe, largely thanks to its Scottish founder, Colonel Peter Lindsay.
-Before World War Two Lindsay had skied extensively in the Austrian Tyrol and had been much impressed by the pretty wooden chalets he found there.
-Consequently, when he became involved in the early development of Meribel, he modelled much of it on what he had seen in Austria.
-So while other new French resorts were being built in rather unattractive raw concrete, Meribel began as a collection of wooden chalets and it is to this style of architecture that it has fortunately remained faithful right up to the present day.
+While other new French resorts were being built in rather unattractive raw concrete, Meribel began as a collection of wooden chalets and it is to this style of architecture that it has fortunately remained faithful right up to the present day.

 At the end of the road up the Meribel valley, past the pretty little village of La Rosiere, lies Meribel-Mottaret, or simply Mottaret, as it is more usually referred to these days.
 It is at an altitude of 1,700m, which means it gets better natural snow-cover than Meribel itself, but it is architecturally much less distinguished, being a collection of large hotels and apartment blocks.